US trade deficit hits record of $80.9 billion in September | Business

 - United States

+`Part of the weakness reflected a 15.5% drop in petroleum exports related to the drilling rig and refinery shutdowns during Hurricane Ida in the Gulf of Mexico.
+Economists expect that decline to reverse in coming months with petroleum production coming back on line.

-The politically sensitive goods deficit with China shot up 15 per cent in September to USD 36.5 billion.
+The politically sensitive goods deficit with China shot up 15% in September to USD 36.5 billion.
+Through the first nine months of this year America's deficit with China, the largest with any country, totaled USD 255.4 billion, an increase of 14.9% over the same period in 2020.

+The overall trade deficit through September hit USD 638.6 billion, a 33.1% increase over the same period last year.
+That big jump reflects the surge in U.S. demand for imports compares to last year when many parts of the economy were shut down because of the coronavirus.

+In September, the deficit in goods rose to USD 98.2 billion, up a sharp 10% from the August deficit.
+The surplus in services, which covers such things as airline travel and financial services, rose 10.5% to USD 17.2 billion, still well below the levels seen before the pandemic hit.
+The surplus in services is expected to rise further as COVID-19 cases retreat and travel restrictions are eased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)